itsbluejelly/C_challenges/README.md

 # The C methods

+## ⚠️⚠️⚠️⚠️ NB
+> The above project has been archived, due to dependency on global values, which makes it harder to clean up memory, and overrall poor memory management.
+To use C while still having Object Oriented Programming, its better to use `C++`

 This project is aimed to solve an issue with efficiency and data structures in C.

 ## Problems